 California has the highest number of reported illnesses, with 10, followed by Michigan with seven, New Jersey with three, Illinois, Massachusetts, New Hampshire and New York with two each, and the remainder in Connecticut, Maryland, Ohio and Wisconsin.

 The Food and Drug Administration issued a statement saying it is making a special effort to test romaine for contamination across the country.

 “The quick and aggressive steps we’re taking today are aimed at making sure we get ahead of this emerging outbreak, to reduce risk to consumers, and to help people protect themselves and their families from this foodborne illness outbreak.
-This is especially important ahead of the Thanksgiving holiday, when people will be sitting down for family meals,” Gottlieb said.
+This is especially important ahead of the Thanksgiving holiday, when people will be sitting down for family meals,” said FDA Commissioner Scott Gottlieb.

 Five people died in the most recent major outbreak from contaminated romaine, which lasted from March to June of this year and led to 210 cases in 36 states.
-That outbreak was traced to the Yuma, Ariz., growing region, but investigators never conclusively determined the precise source.
-Gottlieb said the leading suspect is contaminated canal water used by multiple farms.
+That outbreak was traced to the Yuma, Ariz. growing region, but investigators never conclusively determined the precise source.

 The latest outbreak does not appear to be connected to the Yuma outbreak.
-Rather, this outbreak involves a strain of E. coli that has the same genetic fingerprint as the one that caused illnesses late last year in both the United States and Canada.
-Canada linked its cases to romaine lettuce specifically, although the U.S. investigators said only that origin was in leafy greens.
-Once again, the precise origin was never determined.
+Rather, this outbreak involves a strain of E. coli that has the same genetic fingerprint as the one that caused illnesses from leafy greens late last year in both the United States and Canada.
 That outbreak was declared over in January.